-Immune mediated diseases resulting in inflammation and demyelination of the central nervous system have been described in the pediatric and adult population, including the previously denominated Pediatric multiple sclerosis (POMS) and transverse myelitis (TM).
-Included in these processes is a component of axonal loss and neurodegeneration as seen in multiple sclerosis (MS).
-Longitudinally extensive transverse myelitis (LETM) is an inflammatory spinal manifestation, which has been related to neuromyelitis optica (NMO) disorders.
+Immune mediated diseases resulting in inflammation and demyelination of the central nervous system have been described in the pediatric and adult population, including the previously denominated pediatric-onset multiple sclerosis (POMS) and transverse myelitis (TM).
+Acquired demyelinating syndromes are acute illnesses characterized by neurological deficits persisting for at least 24 hours and involve the optic nerve, brain, or spinal cord, associated with regional areas of increased T2 signal on MRI.1 Included in these processes is a component of axonal loss and neurodegeneration as seen in multiple sclerosis (MS).
+TM is an immune mediated disorder causing demyelination with the spinal cord that is characterized by motor, sensory, and autonomic dysfunction.2,3 A variant of TM is acute flaccid myelitis, where a patient presents with flaccid weakness in at least one limb and MRI changes predominate in the grey matter.2 Longitudinally extensive transverse myelitis (LETM) is an inflammatory spinal manifestation, which has been related to neuromyelitis optica (NMO) disorders.
 It refers to the rapidly progressive spinal cord hyperintensity spanning at least three continuous vertebral segments on T2 weighted sagittal magnetic resonance imaging.
+It most often involves the cervical and thoracic segments.3

 The exact etiology of these diseases is unknown.
-In MS, autoimmune, genetic and environmental factors are thought to contribute to the disease.
-TM and LETM can be idiopathic or disease-associated.
+In MS, autoimmune, genetic, and environmental factors are thought to contribute to the disease.
+TM and LETM can be idiopathic, or disease associated.
 In children, idiopathic TM accounts for 89% of the cases, with the child having a mild illness, a recent vaccine, allergy injections, or sustaining mild trauma prior to onset of symptoms.
-Disease-associated TM is secondary to an underlying autoimmune disorder such as MS, acute disseminated encephalomyelitis, or systemic lupus erythematosus.1
+Disease-associated TM is secondary to an underlying autoimmune disorder such as MS, acute disseminated encephalomyelitis, or systemic lupus erythematosus.3-5 LETM can also develop secondary to inflammatory, metabolic, vascular, degenerative disorders, spinal cord infarct, dural arteriovenous fistula, and systemic malignancies.3,5

 Epidemiology including risk factors and primary prevention

-According to current studies, the incidence of POMS ranges between 0.66 and 1.66 per 100,000.2 It has been shown that about 10% of all individuals with MS experience their first attack before 18 years of age. .
-Risk factors include female gender, if diagnosed post-pubertal, low vitamin D concentration, cumulative dose of cigarette smoke exposure, remote Epstein Barr virus infection, the HLA-DRB1 gene, and a family history of MS.3 Acute TM is reported in 2 cases per million people in the U.S. with 20% of these cases occurring in children.1 No risk factors have been identified for TM.
+According to current studies, the incidence of POMS ranges between 0.05 and 2.85 per 100,000 children.6 It has been shown that about 10% of all individuals with MS experience their first attack before 18 years of age.
+The female-male ratio of children under 12 years of age is 1.2:1; though the ratio increases to 2.8:1 in children 12 and older (probably due to hormonal factors).1,6 Risk factors include female gender, if diagnosed post-pubertal, low vitamin D concentration, cumulative dose of cigarette smoke exposure, remote Epstein Barr virus infection, the HLA-DRB1 gene, and a family history of MS.1,7

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-- New onset: Typically presents with focal deficits such as unilateral weakness, numbness and paresthesias.
-Other common forms of presentation include optic neuritis, monofocal brainstem, or polyfocal neurologic deficits.
-Subacute: Pediatric MS follows a relapsing-remitting course; greater than 75% of children with MS will experience a second attack in the first two years after the initial attack and risk remains high during the first five years.
-Children are on average 10 years younger at the time of evolution to secondary progressive MS, compared to adults.4
+- Subacute: Pediatric MS follows a relapsing-remitting course (98.5%)6; approximately 80% of children with POMS will relapse in the first year.1 Children are on average 10 years younger at the time of evolution to secondary progressive MS, compared to adults.1,8

-- New onset: Presents with complaints of pain, sensory loss in a band-like distribution, and bowel/bladder dysfunction.
+- New onset: Presents with complaints of pain, typically low back pain, followed para- or tetraparesis, sensory loss in a band-like distribution, and bowel/bladder dysfunction that develop within hours or days.3

-- Subacute: Recovery typically starts 4-6 days after onset, with resolution of pain symptoms first, followed by improvement in motor deficits, but symptoms can persist for months.
+- Subacute: Recovery typically starts 4-6 days after onset, with resolution of pain symptoms first, followed by improvement in motor deficits, but symptoms can persist for months.3

-- Chronic/Stable: Some individuals have persistent motor and/or bladder deficits.
+- Chronic/Stable: Clinical course is variable.
+Some individuals have persistent motor and/or bladder deficits.
 Patients may also develop persistent flaccid motor weakness.
 Rarely do children experience a repeat episode of TM.

 Longitudinally Extensive Transverse Myelitis: